illegibleusername/networking/cisco_commands.md

 `S1(config-if)#ip default-gateway dotted-decimal` | Assign default gateway for SVI management interface `S1(config-if)#exit` | Return to privileged EXEC mode

-VERIFY THE CONFIGURATION OF THE SWITCH | |
+VERIFY THE CONFIGURATION OF THE DEVICE | |
 -------------------------------------- | ------ |
 `S1#show running-configuration` | Display current running configuration in RAM `S1#copy running-config startup-config` | Copy running configuration to NVRAM to remain in place on reload